 Read MoreThe Portland Parks Conservancy is committed to park equity.
 We are working with the Trust for Public Land to acquire one of Portland’s last large undeveloped properties to create a new city park for this community.
 The site consists of 24 acers of land that includes ballfields, pond, and forested area.

-Read MoreMountain biking is increasingly recognized as a healthy outdoor activity for children, teens, and adults, yet the City of Portland lacks any facilities for users to learn mountain biking skills.
-The Portland Parks Conservancy is partnering with the City of Portland to create a skills park and flow trail which will create a new hub of outdoor activity in Riverton Trolley Park.
+Read MoreMountain biking is a great activity, but Portland lacks facilities for learning skills.
+The Portland Parks Conservancy is partnering with the City to create a skills park and flow trail at Riverton Trolley Park.

 Read More